Choice: Cat Cremation

 Boxes and plaques to remember your pets:

-This was the one I got for Molly.
+This is similar to the box I got for Molly.
 The size was (5 X 3 X 2.25)

-There are many sizes and styles to choose.
+There are many box sizes and styles to choose.

 Leave a Reply